MarvinLvn/BabySLM/docs/evaluation.md

 impacts-en-US-Wavenet-B -3.6343493461608887
 ```

+where:
-where the first column contain the filename of the stimuli consider, and the second column contain the probability returned by the model.
+- the first column contain the filename of the stimuli consider
+- the second column contain the probability returned by the model.

-If you evaluate a text-based language model, there should be as many lines as there are word/nonwords for a single voice (let's say en-US-Wavenet-B if you consider the dev set).
+Please note that if you evaluate a text-based language model, there should be as many lines as there are word/nonwords for a single voice (let's say en-US-Wavenet-B if you consider the dev set).
-If you evaluate an audio-based language model, there should be as many lines as there are word/nonwords for all the voices (2 voices for the dev set, 8 voices for the test set).
+However, if you evaluate an audio-based language model, there should be as many lines as there are word/nonwords for all the voices (2 voices for the dev set, 8 voices for the test set).

 # Evaluate text-based models